isaaccomputerscience/isaac-api/config-templates/README.md

-#### Physics and Computer Science
+#### Computer Science

-If you want to get both physics and computer science content working, you'll need two copies of the `segue-config.properties` file.
-For consistency, use `segue-config.phy.properties` and `segue-config.cs.properties`.
+If you want to get computer science content working, you'll need two copies of the `segue-config.properties` file.
+For consistency, use `segue-config.cs.properties`.

 For the Computer Science version, you'll need to update: